Fertilizing Protea and Friends in Containers and the Ground

 Cottonseed meal and alfalfa meal are often recommended for these plants, and they can be useful—but only if you work them into the soil before planting.
 Meals need time (and microbes) underground to break down.
 Topdressing with them after planting won’t do much beyond caking up on the surface and attracting critters.

-Even scratching meals into the top layer of soil is risky, since that’s where the fine feeder roots live.
+Even scratching meals into the top layer of soil is risky.
+That’s where the fine feeder roots live.
 Disturb those, and your plant will let you know it’s unhappy.

 Here’s the other limitation: meals only provide some—or sometimes all three—of the major nutrients (nitrogen, phosphorus, potassium).
 What they don’t provide are the micronutrients like iron, manganese, and zinc that Proteaceae rely on to thrive.
 Think of meals as a pre-planting boost, not a complete feeding program.